Proofs of Mizuno's Conjectures on Rank Three Nahm Sums of Index $(1,2,2)$: Introduction

 As for the rank three case, we \cite{WW-I} proved that all the 19 sets of Nahm sums of index $(1,1,2)$ listed in \cite[Table 2]{Mizuno} are indeed modular.
 As a sequel to \cite{WW-I}, this work is devoted to confirming the modularity of all of Mizuno's rank three Nahm sums of index $(1,2,2)$ listed in \cite[Table 3]{Mizuno}.
 We will establish Rogers--Ramanujan type identities for each of the Nahm sums by expressing them in terms of infinite products.
 The product side will show their modularity clearly.

+It should be emphasized that several examples considered in the current paper are more difficult and deeper than the Nahm sums studied in \cite{WW-I}, and the proofs are more complicated.
+The main method used in \cite{WW-I} is the Bailey machinery, but here we need to use various techniques such as $q$-difference equations, constant term methods and construct some new interesting Bailey pairs.
+Besides proving all of Mizuno's conjectures on Nahm sums of index $(1,2,2)$, we also obtain several surprising results such as the distinct behavior of two Nahm sums (see Theorem \ref{thm-S}).

 For convenience, we label the examples from 1 to 15 according to their order of appearance in \cite[Table 3]{Mizuno}.
+The corresponding matrices and number of vectors for these examples are listed in Table \ref{tab-matrix}, and the details can be found in Section \ref{sec-exam}.
+Here we classify the 15 examples into several groups.
+Those examples in the same group share analogous pattern or are treated using similar techniques.

-All these examples are listed in Section \ref{sec-exam}.
-We prove identities of index $(1,2,2)$ for each of the Nahm series $\widetilde{f}_{A,b,c,d}(q)$.
+We prove identities of index $(1,2,2)$ for each of the Nahm series ${f}_{A,b,c,d}(q)$.
 For instance, for the four modular quadruples in Example 1, we establish the following theorem to prove their modularity. \begin{theorem} We have

 \end{theorem} Note that the products $(-q^3,q^8,-q^{11};-q^{11})_\infty$ and $(q^{16},q^{28},q^{44};q^{44})_\infty$ are missing in the product side.
 We find the following companion result, which represents these missing products by combination of Nahm sums of the same type: \begin{theorem} We have